leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/output/viewer.rst

    Viewer Node.

 The *Viewer* node is a temporary, in-process viewer.
-It could be plug in anywhere to inspect an image or value map in your node tree.
+It can be plug in anywhere to inspect an image or value map in your node tree.

 Select a view node with :kbd:`LMB` to switch between multiple viewer nodes.
 It is possible to automatically plug any other node into a Viewer node by pressing :kbd:`Shift-Ctrl-LMB` on it.